sf122458/CompressLab/README.md

 # CompressLab

-A PyTorch-based framework for image compression research and development.
+A PyTorch-Based Framework for Data Compression Research.

 ### Installation